 This is where the majority of time is spent in PLC program development.
-Steps 1 and 2 allow you to systematically express what has to happen in the PLC program.
-Based on the logic, you may have to modify the inputs/outputs or sequence of the program.
-This is the easiest place to make changes.
+Steps 1 and 2 allow you to express what has to happen in the PLC program systematically.
+Based on the logic, you may have to modify the program’s inputs/outputs or sequence.
+This is the most accessible place to make changes.

-This can be done with the use of a flow chart or sequence table.
 You can use anything to fully understand the logic of the operation before programming.
+This can be done using a flow chart or sequence table.
 Many people do not use this step and jump straight to programming.

 Fully understanding the logic before starting to program can save you time and frustration.